Transport in serial spinful multiple-dot systems: The role of electron-electron interactions and coherences: Methods

-where $\varphi_{m}^{\ast}(\mathbf{r})$ is the spatial part of the single particle state $m$. $\varepsilon_{r}=15$ (for InAs) and $\varepsilon_{0}$ are the relative and vacuum permittivity, respectively.
-In the following we neglect all terms, where either $m$ and $l$ or $k$ and $n$ belong to different wells, as their overlap would be vanishingly small.
-Furthermore, terms connecting levels of next-nearest neighboring wells are small and neglected as well.
-The remaining terms can be categorized into {\em Intradot} and {\em Interdot} interactions and are separately treated below.
-For the estimation of Coulomb matrix elements we apply wavefunctions confined to boxes in the individual dots.
+where $\varphi_{m}^{\ast}(\mathbf{r})$ is the spatial part of the single particle state $m$, $\varepsilon_{r}$ and $\varepsilon_{0}$ are the relative and vacuum permittivity, respectively.
+We neglect all terms, where either $m$ and $l$ or $k$ and $n$ belong to different quantum dots, as their overlap would be vanishingly small.
+Furthermore, terms connecting levels of next-nearest neighboring dots are small and neglected as well.
+The remaining terms can be categorized into \textit{Intradot} and \textit{Interdot} interactions and are separately treated below.